harness/developer-hub/docs/continuous-delivery/verify/configure-cv/abort-verification.md

 - If the pipeline is running, skip to the next step.
 Else, select **Run**.

-- Select **Console View**, and then wait until the Verify step has begun.
+- Wait until the Verify step has begun (the step status changes from `Not Started` to `In Progress`).

-  A running Verify step displays an `In Progress` indicator.

-- Select **Abort Verification**, and then select one of the following options:
+- On the **Details** tab of the step's summary view, select **Abort Verification**, and then select one of the following options:

   - **Mark as Success**
   - **Mark as Failure**

+  The **Abort Verification** command also appears in the console view.

-- At the confirmation prompt, confirm that you want to abort the step.
+- At the prompt, confirm that you want the step to be aborted.

-  The verification step is aborted.
+  Harness aborts the verification step.